 A woman on the run from the mob is reluctantly accepted in a small Colorado town.
 In exchange, she agrees to work for them.
 As a search visits town, she finds out that their support has a price.
 Yet her dangerous secret is never far away...

-Georges and Anne are in their eighties.
+Georges and Anne are an octogenarian couple.
 They are cultivated, retired music teachers.
-Their daughter, who is also a musician, lives abroad with her family.
-One day, Anne has an attack.
-The couple's bond of love is severely tested.
+Their daughter, also a musician, lives in Britain with her family.
+One day, Anne has a stroke, and the couple's bond of love is severely tested.

 79 of 113 people found this review helpful.

 Was this review helpful to you?